find your perfect postgrad program

 To be eligible for funding as a UK national or the family member of a UK national who has never lived in the UK you must be starting your course prior to 31 July 2028.

-To be eligible to apply for full support (tuition fees, loan, bursary and living-costs grants), you must:
+To be eligible to apply for full support (tuition fees, loan, bursary and living‑cost grants), you must:

-• Be, on the relevant date, a EU national or the family member (visit section 11 for more information) of an EU national and you both have settled or pre-settled status through the EU Settlement Scheme; and
+- Be, on the relevant date, an EU national or the family member of an EU national and you both have settled or pre‑settled status through the EU Settlement Scheme; and

 If you are claiming support as the family member of an EU national, both you and your EU family member must meet all the conditions above.